TeV pion bumps in the gamma-ray spectra of flaring blazars: Introduction

 \section{Introduction}

-Blazars are a rare class of active galactic nuclei (AGN) with relativistic jets that are powered by accretion onto a central supermassive black hole \citep{Begelman1984} and are closely aligned to our line of sight \citep{Urry1995}.
-They are the most powerful persistent astrophysical sources of non-thermal electromagnetic radiation in the Universe, and are promising candidate sources of other cosmic messengers like high-energy neutrinos \citep[for a recent review, see][]{2022arXiv220203381M}.
+Blazars are a rare class of active galactic nuclei (AGN) with relativistic jets that are powered by accretion onto a central supermassive black hole \citep{Begelman1984} and closely aligned with our line of sight \citep{Urry1995}.
+They are the most powerful persistent astrophysical sources of nonthermal electromagnetic radiation in the Universe, and promising candidate sources of other cosmic messengers like high-energy neutrinos \citep[for a recent review, see][]{2022arXiv220203381M}.